This post may contain affiliate links. For more information, please read the full disclosure policy here.

 4. Take a tour outside of Jasper

-If I was in Jasper longer, I definitely would have opted to do some kind of sightseeing tour to all of the beautiful natural attractions located outside the small town centre.
+If I were in Jasper longer, I would have taken a sightseeing tour of all the beautiful natural attractions outside the small town centre.
 But with only 24 hours, this wasn’t achievable.
 However, I would definitely recommend it, even if it pushes the budget.

 Check out this post for more fabulous places to visit in Canada